-If your goal is to make your work reproducible - for yourself, your team, and others - clear and complete documentation is critical.
-Documentation can make your analysis easy to understand and replicate, enabling you to reach and influence more people.
-Below are Best Practice Guidelines - developed by the UX and User Ed teams - to help improve documentation in Terra.
+Learn how to make your work on Terra understandable and reproducible - for yourself, your team, and others - with clear and complete documentation.
+Read on for best practice guidelines - developed by the UX and User Ed teams - to help improve documentation in workspace dashboards and in notebooks.

 - Include a reference key